-Today Jean Gautreau (pictured below) continues to fly solo, neither cru bourgeois nor cru classé.
-He remains firmly in charge here, until recently supported by Vincent Faure, who fulfilled the role not only of technical director, but also of son-in-law.
-Sadly Vincent left for pastures new in 2015, and the running of the domaine is now largely the responsibility of the new technical director François Huguenot.
-And there is no sign of progress on the domaine slowing down; with continued investment in both cellars and vineyard, Château Sociando-Mallet remains one of the must-visit estates in Bordeaux, producing one of its must-taste wines.
+Jean Gautreau (pictured below, during the 2012 harvest) continued to fly solo, neither cru bourgeois nor cru classé.
+During his golden years Jean remained actively interested and involved, but the responsibility for the running of the estate increasingly fell to Vincent Faure, who fulfilled the role not only of technical director, but also of son-in-law.
+Sadly Vincent left for pastures new in 2015.
+Jean’s daughter Sylvie Gautreau took on the running of the property in 2017, and she hired a new technical director, François Hugueniot, in 2018.
+With Jean’s passing in 2019 it is today Sylvie and François who run the domaine, and there is no sign that they might be slowing down; with continued investment in both cellars and vineyard, Château Sociando-Mallet remains one of the must-visit estates in Bordeaux, producing one of its most reliable wines.

 The history of Château Sociando-Mallet extends back at least as far as the early 17th century, as records reveal that the estate was the residence of a Basque nobleman named Sossiondo (the obvious origin of Sociando) in 1633.
 Otherwise the ancient history of the estate is sketchy, although the owner at the time of French Revolution is known to have been a prominent lawyer named Guillaume de Brochon (1719 – 1814), an unfortunate individual who was prosecuted and stripped of his estate, which was then broken up for sale.
 The new proprietor was a négociant named Jean Bernard Lamothe, who just happened to be Brochon’s father-in-law.
 He passed it as a dowry to a naval captain by the name of Achille Mallet, who married his niece, Marie-Elisabeth Allaret.
 With Mallet’s acquisition, the property was renamed Château Sociando-Mallet.Please log in to continue reading: